MCA Series Tour

 Points are awarded for finishing place in each tournament based on the table to the left.

-PLACING TIEBREAKER FOR QUARTERFINAL BRACKET: GW, NET, PCT, Full Point Value assigned to both players (all players tied)
+PLACING TIEBREAKER: GW, H2H, PTS, NET, Full Point Value assigned to both players (all players tied)

 For events with less than eight player playoffs: Points placing is assigned by block placing.
 Some discretion is allowed in the awarding of points in these types of events.